unlicense-code/web-modules/README.md

-# web-modules a Standard and its Implementation at the same time to save time
+# web-modules a Standard for the Web 4.0
 A Web Module Loader can also be used in WInterCG Standard Supporting Runtimes

 This Implements a basic Module Loader for Web Runtimes it builds the backbone for the Web 4.0 as this is defined out of